 Not only was my education something I value greatly.
 But it was the people that made the experience and those four years some of the best of my life.
 Through those four years, I had two best friends that stuck with me through everything.
-We were the icons of the English department.
-The three of us were always writing papers together in the library, discussing literature, and talking about how much we truly loved all of our professors.
+The three of us made the journey of our senior thesis, teaching assistants, and an honors thesis, together.
 Not only were these two women a part of the journey in school.
 But, outside of college, we created some of my absolute favorite memories together.
 A weekend trip to DC, Friday night outings, boy drama, and brunching, they are some amazing friends.
 They were also a big reason I got through losing my brother my freshman year.
 And for that, I love them dearly.

 There were also the professors I’ve told you so much about.
 They gave me an incredible gift of knowledge and a greater understanding of the world and culture around me.
 Sometimes I feel I can’t put into words how truly grateful I am to this group of men and women.
 Not only did they give me a truly wonderful sense of literature, but they taught me lessons of respect, the values of equality, and the importance of understanding cultures that are not your own.

 To My College Experience

 Going to a small private school on the Upper East Side of Manhattan, I was able to grow and gain invaluable relationships with these professors that still last today.
 The value of a small classroom and the intimacy of the small group meant that your voice was heard and attention was given.
 I soon realized that this was much more important than the appeal of a large college, in my opinion.
 My college experience at Marymount was truly incredible, and I value that time greatly.
 My professors and friends made the experience collaborative and exciting.
 I will always remember my four years at Marymount Manhattan as some of the best in my life.